Name the competent person

 For Scaffolding citations, OSHA typically wants: Competent person designation letter; Daily scaffold inspection records (tag system); 1926.454 training records per user and erector.
 The full list is generated per-item inside your packet based on what was actually cited on your inspection.

 Typical ownership is split across Site Superintendent, Competent Person, HR / Training Lead.
-Each packet assigns every cited item to a role and produces a per-owner worksheet you can hand off directly.
+Each packet assigns every cited item to a role and produces Owner Handoff ready to share directly.

 That is the norm.
 Most federal OSHA inspections yield 3 to 12 items across several standards.
 Your packet covers every item.
 This page is just the standard-specific guide for one of them.